About Florentino Guizar and Isabelle Kay

 Florentino Guizar Dance Resume

-I have danced since I was five when I did my first public performance.
-I started learning Mexican folk dancing at eight, took dance classes for five years including a summer in Mexico City and actively performed for 16 years.
-I studied with Ramon Martinez and Susan Cashion in in Northern California and with Tizoc Fuentes at the Ballet Folklorico de Amalia Hernandez in Mexico City.
-I became the co-director of a high school Mexican dance group and later, co-director and head instructor of Harvard's Ballet Folklorico de Aztlan.
+Florentino has been dancing since age 6 when he did his first public performance.
+He started learning Mexican folk dancing at the age of eight, spent a summer at the Ballet Foklorico in Mexico City learning to dance, and actively performed for 16 years.
+He co-directed a high school Mexican dance group and later, was co-director and head instructor of Harvard's Ballet Folklorico de Aztlan.

-I've had the pleasure of social dancing with the locals in Switzerland, Rio De Janeiro, Sao Paulo, Sydney, Singapore, Mexico City, Costa Rica, Puerto Rico, Tahiti and, of course, rural Michoacan, Mexico which, like many other parts of Mexico, has its own unique form of Tarascan Indian based social and religious dances.
+Besides folk dancing, Florentino dances socially and loves to watch, learn, and dance bossa nova, danzon, boleros, cumbias, salsas, rancheras, Tex-mex, and meringue.
+Growing up in the US, he danced to rock & roll and disco.
+Later, while traveling, he learned to dance axe and samba in Brazil.
+Florentino has danced with the locals in Switzerland, Rio De Janeiro, Sao Paulo, Sydney, Singapore, Mexico City, Costa Rica, Puerto Rico, Tahiti and, of course, rural Michoacan, Mexico which, like many other parts of Mexico, has its own unique form of Tarascan Indian based social and religious dances.

-In San Diego, I studied with Ive Simmard, Linda Garwood, Susan Lake, Mike Markov and Marizabel Arango and Todd Martin among others.
-I've taken lessons from some of the best dancers and teachers including:
+In San Diego, has stuied with Ive Simmard, Linda Garwood, Susan Lake, Mike Markov and Marizabel Arango and Todd Martin among others.
+He has also taken workshops from best dancers and teachers in Argentine Tango.

 Have a question about learning